ROCKDALE COUNTY PROBATE COURT

 Effective as of July 15, 2021, the Georgia Supreme Court has approved the new probate court standard forms which should be used.

 New forms are posted at https://georgiacourts.gov/probate/standard-forms/

 All Estates documents filed with the Rockdale Probate Courts from 2003 to present can be accessed by going to this link: https://portal-garockdale.tylertech.cloud/PublicAccess/default.aspx

 WEAPONS CARRY LICENSES

-1. Picked up from the Probate Court or
+1. Completed in the Probate Court

 2. Downloaded: Click here to download application.

 Please complete, print, and bring in the completed marriage application form.

 VITAL RECORDS: BIRTH AND DEATH RECORDS

 To request a certified copy of a birth or death certificate, please come to the Court to request the vital record.
 State issued identification is required to obtain the vital record.